Ekstazaa/diy-audio-amp/output-stage/design-notes.md

-# **Output Stage**

-## Test Conditions

-All key measurements and simulations of the output stage will primarily be conducted under the following conditions:

-- **Signal Frequency:** 1kHz and 20kHz
-- **Input Amplitude:** 20V peak-to-peak (Vpp)
-- **Load Impedances:** 32 Ω and 64 Ω

-These parameters were chosen as they represent a typical use-case scenario in audio applications and allow clear observation of linearity, distortion, and thermal behavior.

-Based on the book written by Douglas[1], I will be testing this block based on specific parameters:

-- **Total Harmonic Distortion (THD)**
-- **Power efficiency**
-- **Noise**

 ## Output Stage Configurations

 Before getting into the test results, I want to briefly go over the most common output stage configurations found in audio amplifiers.
 The two that come up the most are: